-IM:One of the basic things we consider as the biggest problem in Serbia is the nonexistence of an organised service which would deal with patients after stroke.
+IM: One of the basic things we consider as the biggest problem in Serbia is the nonexistence of an organised service which would deal with patients after stroke.
 In our country there is a rehabilitation that involves active participation of medical institutions up to 3 months after stroke and later after that patients are left on their own, or to their families.
 Even if there is an early rehabilitation provided shortly after stroke in the stroke units, and rehabilitation provided later after that in rehabilitation centres and specialized physical rehabilitation facilities, that is not enough, and stroke survivors long term needs for rehabilitation after stroke are not satisfied.
-Apart from regular check- ups by a neurologist, there are no other organizing public campaigns and actions, we are forms of organised monitoring of stroke survivors. helping the voice of patient to be heard.
+Apart from regular forms of organised monitoring of stroke survivors. helping the voice of patient to be heard.